kernel-community/kernel/docs/module-7/the-gift.md

 ### Tricky Trades

 Hyde recalls *The Homeric Hymn to Hermes*, the original trickster, in which the key moment occurs when Hermes - having stolen Apollo's cattle, and being admonished by his mother - makes the point that if Zeus won't give him his due as an Olympian, he will steal it.
-All gift exchange communities are somewhat insular and, if you're left out of this, your only practical option is to steal what you need.
-The key question remains: *how does the outsider find a way in*?
+All gift exchange communities are somewhat insular and, if you're excluded, your only practical option is to steal what you need.
+The key question is thus: *how does the outsider find a way in*?

 There is another ancient Greek term which can help us here: the **hermion**, or gift of Hermes.
 It is the lucky find, the accident, the thing you stumble upon.
 It is the crossroads moment where two paths come together and, if you have the wit, you can make a work of art out of the accidental find.
-This is why cultivating serendipitous, [synchronous spaces](https://www.brainpickings.org/2017/03/09/atom-and-archetype-pauli-jung/) is so important: they allow more and more outsiders to join the community of circulating gift exchange without resorting to theft.
+This is why cultivating serendipitous, <a href="https://www.brainpickings.org/2017/03/09/atom-and-archetype-pauli-jung/" target="_blank">synchronous spaces</a> is so important: they allow more and more outsiders to join the community of circulating gift exchange without resorting to theft.

 ### What Can We Do With All This?